Oyster shell cake for an “Under the sea” birthday

 When it was party time, Jo and I added some brown sugar all around the cake to look like sand.

-This was such a fun addition to the party, and of course Little Jo loved it.
-She especially loved that the secret surprise for her inside the chocolate pearl!
+This was such a fun addition to Little Jo’s “Under the Sea” birthday party, and she loved it — especially the secret surprise for her inside the chocolate pearl!